CNRFisheries/Survey_gap/README.md

 - Stratum: identifier of the stratum used for the computation of total biomass index of the area.

-- Area: Total area covered by each statum in nm2
+- Area: Total area covered by each stratum

 - StratumWeight: Weight of the stratum on the total surveyd area